Pravin-Ade/DevOps-Zone/Linux/ManagingProcess.md

 A __background__ process is not intracting with the user and can be in one of two states - pause or running.

+### System Process or Daemon
+The process that run on the system and provide service but does not intract with console.
+Example: samba, apache etc.

+### Automatic Process

+### Parent and Child Process
+- The process